On Self...

 - Robert M. Pirsig, "Zen and the Art of Motorcycle Maintenance"

-• "If you're on the right path, it doesn't matter if you don't reach your destination because you were already living it."
+- "If you're on the right path, it doesn't matter if you don't reach your destination because you were

 - William Shakespeare, "King Henry VI, Part 3"